 Crime rates in the Boland are relatively low, and it is actually rather pleasant to walk along the main street of Franschhoek at night, with all the restaurants festively lit up for dinner.
 Nevertheless, avoid quiet areas after dark, and follow the advice of your guide.

 tourAfrika’s transportation requirements to the Cape Town Winelands assured to be always be safe, comfortable, reliable, private and air-conditioned vehicle.
 All our vehicles are serviced regularly, adhere to all local safety requirements, legally licensed to carry passengers and hold the appropriate passenger liability insurance.
 The size of the vehicle by and large depends on the size of your traveling party.
 For smaller groups or couples, we usually make use of a Toyota Fortuner 4×2 vehicle.
-Larger groups are transferred in our spacious Hyundai H1 or similar.
+Larger groups are transferred in our spacious 7 seater microbus or an appropriate coach.
 In periods of peak demand, particularly in holiday season, we frequently hire vehicles from a rental companies of good repute that conform to the same high standards as we do.

 Which town will I be staying in?

 Hotels, guest houses and wine farms where you stay are normally in Stellenbosch, Franschhoek and limited number are in the outskirts of Paarl.